 - Conserve energy.
 A thick jumper is much cheaper than a hiked-up heating bill.
 When it comes to student living, the way you use your home and its energy can have a big impact on how much you pay, preserving both your bank account and the planet.

 - Bag yourself some textbook deals.
 A big part of studying is trawling over tomes, many of which don’t come cheap.
 Instead make use of the campus library, or check department noticeboards, student social media pages, or eBay to see if anyone is selling them on the cheap.

 - Get a part time job.
 Working is not off the cards for students.
 A part-time job will not only line your pocket with more cash, but will also arm you with some valuable experience of the working world.

 - Invest in self-storage.
 It can be expensive and inconvenient to move your things across the country every term.
-Getting yourself some self-storage is a great way to keep all your belongings close to you whilst you’re at uni, without having to worry about or organise their transit back home every holiday.
+Getting yourself some student storage is a great way to keep all your belongings close to you whilst you’re at uni, without having to worry about or organise their transit back home every holiday.
 Vanguard offer 20% student discount at all of our branches, including several across central London in Victoria, Soho and Oxford Circus.